Free Retail Calendar 2023

 Spring (or even summer!) temperatures translate great to barbecues and picnics.
 May festivities are a goldmine of opportunities for ecommerce businesses to sell everything from party supplies to garden furniture.

-Mother’s Day is celebrated at different times across the globe, but a lot of people celebrate it in June.
+Mother’s Day is celebrated at different times across the globe, but a lot of people celebrate it in May.
 Prepare your gift items for (expecting) mothers and offers to give your sales an extra boost.
-Don’t forget about Father’s Day which follows only a few days later!
+Don’t forget about Father’s Day!

 - May 1: Labor Day